Decoding the Web of Belief

 • replacing a character

 To see how this works in practice, consider the words "cat" and "cut".
-To turn "cat" into "cut", we replace the letter a with u, which counts as a single edit.
+To turn "cat" into "cut", we replace the letter a with u.
 This gives a Levenshtein distance of 1.

 Now take the words "book" and "back".
 Here, we need to replace the first o with a and the second o with c, resulting in two edits.
 The Levenshtein distance in this case is 2.